Military history of the United States during World War II

 Admiral King put Admiral Chester W. Nimitz, based in Hawaii, in charge of the Pacific War against Japan.
 The Imperial Japanese Navy had the advantage, taking the Philippines as well as British and Dutch possessions and threatening Australia.
 However, in June 1942, its main carriers were sunk during the Battle of Midway, and the Americans seized the initiative.
 The Pacific War became one of island hopping, so as to move air bases closer and closer to Japan.
 The Army, based in Australia under General Douglas MacArthur, steadily advanced across New Guinea to the Philippines, with plans to invade the Japanese home islands in late 1945.
 With its merchant fleet sunk by American submarines, Japan ran short of aviation gasoline and fuel oil, as the US Navy in June 1944 captured islands within bombing range of the Japanese home islands.
 Strategic bombing directed by General Curtis Lemay destroyed all the major Japanese cities, as the U.S. captured Okinawa after heavy losses in spring 1945.
 With the atomic bombings of Hiroshima and Nagasaki, the Soviet invasion of Manchuria, and the imminent invasion of the home islands, Japan surrendered.

 The war in Europe involved aid to Britain, its allies, and the Soviet Union, with the US supplying munitions until it could ready an invasion force.
 U.S. forces were first tested to a limited degree in the Tunisian campaign and then employed more significantly with the British Forces in Italy in 1943–1945, where U.S. forces, representing about a third of the Allied forces deployed, bogged down after Italy surrendered and the Germans took over.
 Finally, the main invasion of France took place in June 1944, under General Dwight D. Eisenhower.
 Meanwhile, the U.S. Army Air Forces and the British Royal Air Force engaged in the area bombardment of German cities and systematically targeted German transportation links and synthetic oil plants, as it knocked out what was left of the Luftwaffe post Battle of Britain in 1945.
 Being invaded from all sides, it became clear that Germany would lose the war.
-Berlin fell to the Soviets in May 1945, and with Adolf Hitler dead from suicide, the Germans surrendered.
+Berlin fell to the Soviets in May 1945, and with Adolf Hitler dead by suicide, the Germans surrendered.

-The American victorious military effort was strongly supported by civilians on the home front, who provided the military personnel, the munitions, the money, and the morale to fight the war to victory.
+The American military effort was strongly supported by civilians on the home front, who provided the military personnel, the munitions, the money, and the morale to fight the war to victory.
 World War II cost the United States an estimated $296 billion in 1945 dollars, and at their highest in 1945, military expenditures comprised 38% of the national GDP.